 What about open source EMM tools?

 Particularly if you have a small business, you may be interested in an open source EMM tool, which is a free, online mobile device management service with code that is easily edited.
 “For a more simplified device management setup, IT can try Apple Configurator 2, Google’s Android Device Manager or Miradore Online.
 If a company is looking for a customizable option to best fit its needs, the Sample iOS MDM server, WSO2 Enterprise Mobility Manager or Android SDK sample admin applications can provide more services,” according to TechTarget.
 Be aware that some sources are more open than others, meaning that the data is more susceptible to being compromised.
 Research each tool before using it in order to determine what is best for your business.

 It’s also important to know about future trends and where this space is headed.
 VDC Research estimated that 37 percent of organizations with more than 1,000 employees have implemented an EMM tool, TechTarget reported.
 The increased concern for security is considered one of the major growth factors in this space.
 In addition to this, UEM, a tool that enables IT to manage all the devices that are connected to a server, is expected to continue to grow in popularity.

-And once you have the answers to these questions, download our Mobility Management Buyer’s Guide for additional questions to ask, vendor profiles, an overview of the market and more.
+Once you have the answers to these questions, download our Mobility Management Buyer’s Guide for additional questions to ask, vendor profiles, an overview of the market and more.